You Can Settle Your Divorce Using A Neutral Third Party, A Mediator

 Our Preferred Approach At The RI Divorce Mediation Center

 At the Rhode Island Divorce Mediation Center we integrate both the Facilitative and Transformative Mediation styles.
-We choose to use both as our experience has shown that assisting a divorcing couple in creating a comprehensive mediated agreement that both parties will believe is not only fair and equitable, but will honor in the future requires drawing on the strengths that both methods offer.
+We choose to use a fluid combination of both as our experience has shown that assisting a divorcing couple in creating a mediated agreement that both parties will believe is not only fair and equitable at the time of their divorce, but one they will also honor in the future requires drawing on the strengths that both methods offer.

 You may ask, “Well, how can this be?”
-Well, in the legal sense, mediation is non-binding throughout the entire process until all participants in a dispute come to an agreement, which immediately becomes a verbal contract.
-During mediation, the mediator will record and write down the agreed upon terms of your agreement(s) which ultimately then becomes a binding written contract when mediation is complete.
+Well, in the legal sense mediation is non-binding throughout the entire process until all participants in a dispute come to an agreement which immediately becomes a verbal contract.
+During mediation, the mediator will record and write down the agreed upon terms of your agreement(s) which ultimately then becomes a binding written contract when mediation is complete and they sign in the presence of a Notary Public.

 A contract is an arrangement, either written or verbal, that may be enforceable by law which is typically drafted as a document that records a formal or legally binding agreement.
 The document, or contract, that records the details, term and conditions of the agreement(s) made by a divorcing couple in mediation with regard to their marital property division, children’s issues, etc., is called a Memorandum of Understanding.
 This is the final work product created for both parties by the Mediator.